Play video icon.

 THE FEAST

-The Feast (formerly The Williams Project) is a ten-year-old artist-driven theatre company that prizes virtuosic artists working in extremes; pays those artists really well; and builds maximalist, collectivist, welcoming events.
+The Feast (formerly the Williams Project) is a ten-year-old artist-driven theater company that prizes virtuosic artists working in extremes; pays those artists really well; and builds maximalist, collectivist, welcoming events.
 We do this by producing 2-3 productions per year that pay artists a living wage, while offering pay-what-you-can tickets.
 Our repertoire features reimaginings of classic works by playwrights such as James Baldwin, Federico García Lorca, Lorraine Hansberry, and Oscar Wilde.
-We are the best-paying small professional theatre in the United States.
+We are the best-paying small professional theater in the United States.
 In our ten-year history, we’ve paid artists over a million dollars.